 This Rosemary Confit Potatoes recipe is truly special.
 Its melt-in-your-mouth quality is unmatched by any other potato I’ve tried, and the scent of the rosemary brings it to yet another level.
-Do you remember the Chocolate Peanut Butter Decadence dessert I made?
-From my anniversary dinner?

 What is Confit?